-Terra State Community College Campus Safety is the primary department accepting information about criminal activity.
+Terra State Community College Campus Safety & Security is the primary department accepting information about criminal activity.
 In some circumstances, a person may prefer to report a crime to other college officials.
 The college has designated employees who have significant responsibility for students and crime activities as Campus Security Authorities (CSA).
-The list of designated CSAs can be found here and include but are not limited to: Acacia Hull, Campus Safety Manager, Cory Stine, Vice President of Strategic Planning and Innovation, and Dr. Ronald Schumacher, President.
+The list of designated CSAs can be found here and include but are not limited to: Acacia Hull, Director of Campus Safety & Security, Cory Stine, Vice President of Strategic Planning and Innovation, and Dr. Ronald Schumacher, President.